 Where do you work?

 I see clients in the New Jersey Center for Sexual Wellness, which is housed within medical offices in Bedminster, New Jersey as well as Morristown, NJ.
 The offices are conveniently located, wheelchair accessible, and staffed by caring personnel.
-For clients who are outside the geographic area, I can conduct sessions by phone or Skype.
+For clients who are outside the geographic area, I can conduct sessions by phone or Zoom.
 These must be prepaid through PayPal on this website.

 Will my visit remain confidential?

 Yes.
 I won’t discuss your visit with anyone unless you ask me to.